Spaceman (The Killers song)

 "Spaceman" is a song by the Killers.
-The song was released as the second single from the band's third studio album Day & Age on November 4, 2008, as a digital download on iTunes, and as 7" and promo CD in the US, Canada and UK.
+The song was released as the second single from the band's third studio album Day & Age on November 4, 2008, as a digital download on iTunes, and as 7" and promo CD in the US, Canada and the UK.
 It has been released to radio in Australia and has gone into regular rotation on Triple J. This song was number 17 on Rolling Stone's list of the 100 Best Songs of 2008.
 The song has been used regularly as the opening song during the band's tour.

 Live performances

 The group began performing the song at shows during their summer 2008 tour and played it as part of a two-song set on the October 4, 2008, episode of Saturday Night Live.
-They also performed the song on November 4, 2008, on BBC2's Later... with Jools Holland.
+On November 4, 2008, they also performed the song on BBC2's Later... with Jools Holland.

 Popular culture

 The song was featured in the Fringe episode "The No-Brainer", as well as on the trailer of the animated film Planet 51 starring Dwayne "The Rock" Johnson.
 The song was also released as a downloadable track for the music video game series Rock Band on November 25, 2008.